 Once only a trend, renewable energy technologies are rapidly gaining adaptation among new homeowners.
 Today, programs across Canada and the United States exist to provide incentives to homeowners who implement renewable energy technologies.
 Examples include incorporating wind, geothermal heat pumps, or solar photovoltaics into your new home.

 By including any single renewable energy system into your timber frame home, you not only make your green home a healthier place to live, you save money.
 Depending on which state or province your home is located in, savings can be significant.
-Solar Panel Power Canada, for example, offers a cash incentive to eligible homeowners who install a solar system with one of the agency’s preferred installers. [iii] In the United States, certified wind, solar, and other systems may qualify for a 30% renewable tax credit. [iv]
+Solar Panel Power Canada, for example, offers a cash incentive to eligible homeowners who install a solar system with one of the agency’s preferred installers. [iii] In the United States, certified wind, solar, and other systems may qualify for a renewable or efficiency incentive. [iv]

 Minor adjustments to your lifestyle may bring major rewards in your search for energy efficient opportunities.
 Installing high efficiency faucet aerators, for example, can reduce water usage by 30%.
 Additionally, by installing low-flow shower heads you’ll reduce your shower water usage by up to 50%.
 By implementing both, many thousands of gallons of water can easily be conserved.
 Some sources place the water reduction at over 5,000 gallons (18,927 liters) of water a year.
 That’s enough water saved to fill a fire engine like the one below, more times than you might imagine.